Georgia Northern Mountain District Tournament

 Policy:

 I have judged both LD and Public Forum before, but I am relatively new to judging policy.
 Please talk clearly and avoid spreading if possible.
 When you send out speech docs, they should match your speech.
-If you cut a card half way through, feel free to say "cut card" and move on to the next.
+If you cut a card half way through, say "cut card" and move on to the next.
 I will not flow cross-ex, so if there is anything important said in cross-ex, then take the time to point it out in the following speech.
 Finally, if I cannot understand you, I will yell clear, type in the chat, raise my hand, etc. If I still cannot understand, I will stop flowing and judge the round based on what I flowed.
 Please time yourself.
 My timer will be the final say, but having your own timer is highly suggested to help pace yourself.
 Please give a road map before every speech.
 If you have any questions, please let me know!

 Judge Philosophy